gingerdeer/gingerdeer.github.io/serious.md

 ###  Some current activities:

 * Currently working as a technical project manager at a FinTech company.
 See LinkedIn for most up-to-date details.
-* I'm a Discord moderator for the Topcoder community
+* I'm a Discord moderator for some servers
 * and I like to play and make music in my free time.
 * Mostly located either in Finland or Hungary :)